Home /Work /

 • Improve service discoverability

-• Allow users to be in more control over their experience
+• Allow users to have more control over their experience

-• Make user journeys more closer to the user's mental models
+• Make user journeys closer to the user's mental models

 Scroll down below to view the home experience transition from old to new in the left column.